 To begin, the landlord has to file a summons and complaint, which requires a small fee.
 After this is served and the squatter still doesn’t pay rent, they must attend the hearing.
 In most cases, a judge will not rule in favor of a squatter who has no claim to the property or right to be there.

 Ten days after the judgment is entered, the landowner will receive an execution form, which can then be passed to a constable or sheriff.
 This allows them to physically remove the squatter and all of their personal property from the premises after 48 hours has passed.

-Please note that even before you have an Execution form from the court, a landowner must confer directly with the sheriff.
+Even before you have an execution form from the court, a landowner must confer directly with the sheriff.
 Local law enforcement will not be able to help with a squatter, though they can help with criminal trespassers.
 Only the sheriff will be able to help you.

 - Inspect the property regularly.

 - Secure the property (block all entrances, close every window, and lock all the doors).

 - Put up “No Trespassing” signs on the property.
 This is especially important if the property is currently unoccupied.

 - Serve written notice as soon as you realize squatters are present.